Linkage findings

 Scope of the data

 Version 1 of the COVID-19 Register had around 250,000 records linked to a range of administrative data sets.
 Version 2 had an expanded data coverage to more than 6 million linked records with more recent case data (New South Wales), more jurisdictions (Victoria and Queensland) and more data sets.
-Version 2.5 includes case data for Tasmania, Northern Territory, Victoria and the Australian Capital Territory to 31 December 2022 and updated hospitals data for the Australian Capital Territory, Victoria, New South Wales, Queensland and Tasmania (to June 2022).
+Version 2.5 had more than 7 million linked records with more case data for Tasmania, Northern Territory, Victoria and the Australian Capital Territory to 31 December 2022 and updated hospitals data for the Australian Capital Territory, Victoria, New South Wales, Queensland and Tasmania (to June 2022).
+Version 2.6 includes over 9 million linked records with updated hospitals data for New South Wales, South Australia and Queensland up to 31 December 2022.
+Table 1 provides an overview of the data sets and coverage between the versions.
 Table 1 provides an overview of the data sets and coverage between the versions.

 Please refer to the data variables list for the temporal scope of each of the datasets and how it differs between versions.